gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

 By the end of this lab, you will be able to:
 *   Install and manage Node.js using a version manager.
-*   Initialize a new project with Git version control and NPM.
+*   Initialize a new CommonJS project with Git version control and NPM.
-*   Install TypeScript and configure the compiler for a Node.js project.
+*   Install TypeScript and configure the compiler for a CommonJS target.
+*   Understand why and how `jiti` is used for ESLint module interoperability.
-*   Install and configure Visual Studio Code with essential extensions for linting and formatting using the modern ESLint "Flat Config" system.
+*   Install and configure Visual Studio Code with essential extensions for modern linting and formatting.
 *   Create and verify a "Hello, TypeScript" project that is automatically linted and formatted.

 ### 2. Scenario

 Before any professional development work can begin, a stable, consistent, and verifiable development environment must be established.
-This foundational setup prevents a wide range of future problems related to tool versions, code style inconsistencies, and code quality.
+This foundational setup prevents a wide range of future problems related to tool versions, module system incompatibilities, code style, and code quality.

-In this lab, we will construct the standard development environment for our VS Code extension logic project.
-We will install all the necessary command-line tools and then configure VS Code to automatically enforce code quality and a consistent format, creating a seamless and professional workflow.
+In this lab, we will construct the standard development environment for a VS Code extension logic project.
+We will configure it as a traditional CommonJS project and use modern tooling.
+This will introduce the real-world scenario of using a tool (`jiti`) to bridge the gap between older and newer JavaScript module systems, a common challenge in the Node.js ecosystem.

 ### 3. Prerequisites